-A list including four different categories of decarbonisation barriers has been drawn up, covering all relevant topics that might impede the development and deployment of decarbonisation technologies in the EU iron and steel industry.
-This list provides the background for the technology roadmapping (deliverable D1.2), the industrial deployment prognoses (deliverable D1.7) and the impact analyses in work package 3 of the Green Steel for Europe project.
-In general, different plants will be in different starting positions to integrate new technologies (regarding e.g. the availability of space, the possibilities for industrial symbiosis or even government permits).
+Different plants will be in different starting positions to integrate new technologies (regarding e.g. the availability of space, the possibilities for industrial symbiosis or even government permits).
 Therefore, it is extremely difficult to identify any single technology that could be fitted into all existing European steelworks as the best solution.
 Careful consideration of specific and general conditions is needed to enable the transition towards carbon neutrality.
+In this context, the stakeholders clearly rated the financial aspects as the biggest barrier to decarbonisation.